matchwood/acid-world/README.md

 Every folder is a complete, restorable snapshot of the state.

 #### Partial write detection and correction
 Acid-world tags each event with a UUID, and writes out the UUID of the last persisted event to a separate file.
-It can therefore detect if a deserialisation error is the result of a partial write, and correct for this automatically.
+It can therefore detect if a deserialisation error is the result of a partial write, and correct for this automatically (this feature is still under development).

 ### Future features